 At the time of this writing, and perhaps for the foreseeable future, this blog’s posts are written in Markdown.
 There’s no WordPress, Drupal, or other CMS being used to generate this site; it’s all built locally on my machine and published to the cloud.
 Additionally, every change I make is saved with Git, so if I ever feel nostalgic, I can look back to simpler times.

 I started taking this blog seriously more than a year ago on January 2016.
-However, it was until until two months after where I actually started blogging with Jekyll on GitHub Pages…
+However, it was only until two months after where I actually started blogging with Jekyll on GitHub Pages…

 Let me preface this by saying GitHub Pages is awesome.
 Really.
 If you use it, great!
 If you don’t, that’s also great!
 Don’t switch to or from Pages just because it’s new or flashy.
 Assess the differences yourself, and decide which service works the best for you.